 In November 2016, the Centers for Medicare & Medicaid Services (CMS) issued an Informational Bulletin that reviewed the lead screening policy for Medicaid and CHIP, and outlined the actions states can take to increase blood lead screening rates.

 In 2012, CMS expanded its lead screening policy to allow states to request approval from CMS to implement a targeted lead screening program.
 This policy change aligns with current recommendations of the CDC.
 For more information, see the June 2012 Informational Bulletin.
-In addition, CMS and CDC have developed a guidance and process document for states that want to request to move to a targeted screening approach.
+In addition, CMS and CDC have developed a guidance and process (PDF, 668.8 KB) document for states that want to request to move to a targeted screening approach.
 Interested states should send requests and supporting documentation to the EPSDT mailbox at EPSDT@cms.hhs.gov, with the subject line: "Request for Use of Targeted Lead Screening."
-This chart identifies the states with approved targeted lead screening policies.
+The following chart identifies the states with approved targeted lead screening policies.
 All other states are expected to continue to require that children receive blood lead screenings at ages 1 and 2.